Skip to content

 Each landscaping segment has its own revenue mix, crew structure, and platform pattern.
 The engagement model — fixed-fee, written scope, named ProAdvisor, work in your own QuickBooks file — stays consistent.

-• Residential lawn care
+Residential lawn care

-• Commercial maintenance
+Commercial maintenance

-• Design-build & installation
+Design-build & installation

-Landscape design, hardscape (patios, retaining walls), outdoor kitchens, water features, plant installations, irrigation systems.
+Landscape design, hardscape (patios, retaining walls), outdoor kitchens, water features, plant installations, and irrigation systems.
 Project-based fixed-fee work with WIP tracking and progress recognition.
 Higher margin but lumpier revenue.

-• Snow & ice management
+Snow & ice management

-• Multi-service operators
+Multi-service operators

-• Specialty & arboricultural
+Specialty & arboricultural

-What TechBrot handles
+§What TechBrot handles

 Landscaping accounting, done by an expert.

-Every engagement is scoped to your revenue mix, crew count, platform, and seasonal complexity — delivered in your own QuickBooks file by a named Certified ProAdvisor.
+Every engagement is scoped to your revenue mix, crew count, platform, and seasonal complexity, delivered in your own QuickBooks file by a named Certified ProAdvisor.

 Connected to your landscaping stack.

 Different stack?
-If your landscaping platform exports clean data, we work with it.
+If your landscaping platform exports clean data, we can work with it.
 Ask on a discovery call.

-When landscaping outgrows single-crew books
+§When landscaping outgrows single-crew books

 Owner-operator single-crew vs. multi-crew route + design-build.